trunghng/trunghng.github.io/content/posts/machine-learning/gan.md

 *Let $P$ be a distribution on a compact space $\mathcal{X}$ and $(P_n)_{n\in\mathbb{N}}$ be a sequence of distribution on $\mathcal{X}$.
 Then, as $n\to\infty$,*
 <ul id='number-list' style='font-style: italic;'>
 	<li id='theorem2-1'>
-		The following states are equivalent
+		The following statements are equivalent
 		<ul id='roman-list'>
 			<li>
 				$\delta(P_n,P)\to 0$.